wsdl2phpgenerator/wsdl2phpgenerator/README.md

 #### `classNames`

 A comma-separared list or array of class names to generate.
 All other classes in the WSDL will be ignored.
+Deprectated.
+Will be removed in 4.0.0.

 ##### Example usage